alejandroklever/alejandroklever/README.md

 ## About me

 I'm a programmer in the day and a guitar player in the night.
-I started both disciplines in Cuba, one in the halls of University of Havana, where I knew the 2 best professor that I ever had, Alejandro Piad and Alfredo Somoza, and other in the streets of Havana where I knew my brother from other mother.
+I started both disciplines in Cuba, one in the halls of University of Havana, where I knew the 2 best professor that I ever had, Alejandro Piad and Alfredo Somoza, and other in the streets of Havana where I knew my brothers from other mothers.

 I came to the United States to finish my degree, to seek freedom and build my future on this land.